Web front-end for a csearch (apt-get install codesearch) command running on all unpacked Debian Sid and Testing amd64 binary package control data.

 You can change the output format from html with clickable links to the found files to a plain text list by appending the "&format=plain" parameter or to a plain text list of the containing packages by appending the "&format=pkglist" parameter to your query.

-The raw data that is searched can also be downloaded as a tarball per suite for jessie, stretch and sid.
+The raw data that is searched can also be downloaded as a tarball per suite for oldstable, stable testing and unstable.

 This service is only temporary (famous last words) until codesearch.debian.net adds support for searching for packages containing a path only and supports a machine readable interface and supports searching binary control data in addition to source code.